lil1an/connect-four/README.md

 ## Connect Four Game

-Learning HTML, CSS, and JavaScript.
+Learning HTML, CSS, and JavaScript with help from Jinho.